ci-lab-cz/streamd/README.md

   --posre posre.itp [posre.itp ...]
                         posre file(s) (required if a gro-file is provided for the protein).All output files obtained from gmx2pdb should preserve the original names
   --protein_forcefield amber99sb-ildn
-                        Force Field for protein preparation --md_time ns          time of MD simulation in ns --npt_time ps         time of NPT equilibration in ps --nvt_time ps         time of NVT equilibration in ps
+                        Force Field for protein preparation.
+                        Other available FF can be found at Miniconda3/envs/md/share/gromacs/top --md_time ns          time of MD simulation in ns --npt_time ps         time of NPT equilibration in ps --nvt_time ps         time of NVT equilibration in ps